16th-century Western domes: Papal States

+The church of Santa Maria di Loreto in Rome (1507-1585) has a dome in two shells.
+The inner shell was built by Antonio Sangallo with the rest of the church, but the outer shell was added later by Giacomo del Duca and finished in 1577.
+A false lantern was added above this second shell in 1585.

 The Sanctuary of Our Lady of Mongiovino (begun 1513) by Rocco da Vicenza was a cross-domed church that followed the Venetian model.
-Alessio Tramello helped develop a Lombard variant of the cross-domed plan in which the cross arms extend past the otherwise square plan with his church of Santa Maria di Campagna in Piacenza (1522-1528).
+Alessio Tramello helped develop a Lombard variant of the cross-domed plan in which the cross arms extend past the otherwise square plan with his church of Santa Maria di Campagna in Piacenza (1522–1528).

 The first church with an oval dome in the Renaissance period was the Sant'Andrea in Via Flaminia, built from 1550 to 1554 by Vignola.
 Use of the oval dome subsequently spread quickly through Italy, Spain, France, and central Europe.
 The church of Sant'Anna dei Palafrenieri (c.
 1568–1575), designed by Vignola and completed by his son Giacinto Barozzi, was the first church to have an oval dome over an oval plan.

 Many Italian examples of oval domes have semi-circular cross sections, which allowed for easier construction using semi-circular transverse centering.
 Vignola's oval plan church of Sant'Anna dei Palafrenieri was the first to be built within Rome, and was designed in 1572 with seven windows between the eight ribs in its oval dome.
 The windows introduced structural complications that Vignola had avoided in his first oval dome over the rectangular plan church of Sant'Andrea in Via Flaminia, but the restrictions of the site necessitated light from above.
 The oval plan church of San Giacomo degli Incurabili was started in 1592 by a student of Vignola's, Francesco Capriani, and finished by Carlo Maderno.
 It also has ribs between the six windows in its dome, but they are concealed on the interior.
 The design of this church would inspire others over the next two centuries, aided by the building activity of the many new religious orders founded between 1524 and 1621.